 partypoker Sponsored Poker Pros

 Over the years, Team partypoker has been composed of an impressive who’s who of poker professionals and personalities.
 For instance, once serving as the brand’s chief ambassador, as well as Chairman, arguably the most famous among these would be former longtime WPT commentator, the late Poker Hall of Famer Mike Sexton.
-Other professionals that are sponsored (or serve as ambassadors for the brand) include Isaac Haxton, Fedor Holz, Patrick Leonard, Jason Koon, Sam Trickett, Philipp Gruissem, Bertrand “ElkY” Grospellier, Carl Froch, tennis legend Boris Becker, Joao Simao, Richard Dubini, Roberto Romanello, Padraig Parkinson, Anatoly Filatov, Dzmitry Urbanovich, Johnny Lodden, Kristin Bicknell, Jouni Jouhkimainen, Natalia Breviglieri, the “Flying Dutchman” Marcel Luske, Bruno Gagliasso, and Luiza Simao.
+Other professionals that are sponsored (or serve as ambassadors for the brand) include Isaac Haxton, Fedor Holz, Patrick Leonard, Jason Koon, Sam Trickett, Philipp Gruissem, Bertrand “ElkY” Grospellier, Carl Froch, tennis legend Boris Becker, Joao Simao, Richard Dubini, Roberto Romanello, Padraig Parkinson, Anatoly Filatov, Dzmitry Urbanovich, Johnny Lodden, Kristen Bicknell, Jouni Jouhkimainen, Natalia Breviglieri, the “Flying Dutchman” Marcel Luske, Bruno Gagliasso, and Luiza Simao.